Stockton's Wing: Line-up changes, return to Tara

 1986 saw the release of Full Flight.
 This was followed in 1988 by Celtic Roots Revival.
 In 1991, Davey McNevin replaced Kieran Hanrahan, with Fran Breen and Stephen Cooney also departing.
 Fran Breen joined Nanci Griffith's Blue Moon Orchestra, and Stephen Cooney began a fruitful collaboration with accordion player Séamus Begley.
-Kieran Hanrahan went on to present the traditional music program Ceili House on RTE Radio 1.
+Kieran Hanrahan went on to present the traditional music program Ceili House on RTÉ Radio 1.
 Stockton's Wing were the band playing at the céilí in the Jim Sheridan film The Field (1990).
 The following year, they returned to Tara Records for the release of a 20-track compilation of their first three albums (reissued in a 2005 boxset).
 1992 saw the release of The Crooked Rose, and in 1995, with Eamon McElholm having taken over as lead singer, Letting Go.
 Their sound in this era has been described as pioneering "a sort of Celtic Yacht Rock – mixing Steely Dan with Planxty, The Chieftains with The Doobie Brothers."